ttakenawa/PostMSM/README.md

    - `My Drive → Colab Notebooks → PostMSM`
 4. Click **Add shortcut**.

-This creates a shortcut named `data_public` at:
+This creates a shortcut named `data_public` at (for exmample):
 - `/content/drive/MyDrive/PostMSM/data_public`

-You can access it from Colab by mounting Drive and set ROOT to that path.
+You can access the directory from Colab by mounting Drive and set ROOT to that path.

 > Note: A shortcut is only a pointer.
 > If you need an independent copy, copy the folder (≈13 GB) into My Drive instead of using a shortcut.

----
 ### Memory / Colab note
 This notebook can be RAM-heavy depending on the number of stations and lead times you load.